Formal Complaints Handling Procedure

 If our frontline resolution does not resolve your concerns you may request our “Application for Formal Complaint Resolution” form for completion and return.
 Completion of this form will help us to understand why you remain dissatisfied and the outcome you are looking for.
 The form will be acknowledged within 3 working days of receipt and the formal complaint investigated.
 Our aim at this step is to provide written confirmation of the investigation findings along with resolution to your formal complaint within a 14 working day period, from date of receipt.
 If more time is required, we will advise you of the reason for this and also when you can expect to receive our response.

-At this stage your formal complaint will be investigated and responded to by a Property Manager or Director, whose contact details will be provided to you.
+At this stage your formal complaint will be investigated and responded to by a Team Manager or Associate Factoring Director, whose contact details will be provided to you.

 Step 2 – Formal Complaint Review and Final Decision

-At this stage your formal complaint will be reviewed and responded to by a Director, whose contact details will be provided to you.
+At this stage your formal complaint will be reviewed and responded to by a Associate Factoring Director, whose contact details will be provided to you.

 In the event that our final written decision does not resolve your formal complaint, you may apply to The Housing and Property Chamber First-tier Tribunal for Scotland which has authority to consider complaints against a property factor, in accordance with the Property Factors (Scotland) Act 2011, once the formal complaints procedure has been exhausted.
 At this point in the process we would consider resolving the matter by means of Mediation where this is proposed by the Housing and Property Chamber First-tier Tribunal for Scotland.